-The department offers courses covering a wide range of topics in Computer Science, including programming and programming languages, data structures and algorithms, assembly language, computer architecture, networking, operating systems, compilers, software engineering, file structures, database systems, graphics, artificial intelligence, and theory of computation.
+The department offers undergraduate-level courses covering a wide range of topics in Computer Science, including programming and programming languages, data structures and algorithms, assembly language, computer architecture, networking, operating systems, compilers, software engineering, file structures, database systems, graphics, artificial intelligence, cybersecurity, and theory of computation.
 The department seeks to prepare students both for careers in the computing industry and for advanced study in Computer Science.
 The department maintains close ties with local computing industries and encourages its students to participate in the many cooperative and internship opportunities made available through these contacts.

 The program educational objectives are:

 - Be successful in their careers as computer scientists in business, industry, or for advanced studies in the discipline.

 - Apply fundamental principles and practices of computer science for the design, development, and management of software systems.

 - Serve as role models of ethical and responsible behavior and foster teamwork and cooperation in their profession and their communities.

 - Engage in life-long learning, embracing the latest practices, methods, and technologies in their careers.